U.S. Visas

 Issuing Authority: The divorce may be in the form of:

-• A certificate of divorce issued by the Officer of Vital Statistics or by a Public Notary when both spouses are in agreement with the dissolution of marriage and clauses.
+A certificate of divorce issued by the Officer of Vital Statistics or by a Public Notary when both spouses agree with the dissolution of marriage and clauses.

-Special Seal(s) / Color / Format: If granted by a Romanian court, it is typed on A4 size paper and lists the name of the court; bears the round stamp of the court.
-If issued by a Vital Statistics Office it is printed on A4 paper with the letterhead of the Mayor’s Office.
-If issued by a public notary it is issued on A4 paper with the stamp of the public notary’s office.
+Special Seal(s) / Color / Format: It is issued on A4 paper and lists the name and bears the round stamp of the court.
+If issued by a Vital Statistics Office, it is printed on A4 paper with the letterhead of the Mayor’s Office.
+If issued by a public notary, it is issued on A4 paper with the stamp of the public notary’s office.

 Issuing Authority Personnel Title: Presiding judge of the court and the court clerk if the divorce is granted by a Romanian court; Vital Statistics Officer if the divorce is granted by the Mayor’s Office, or by a public notary.